Niklas212/Calculator/README.md

 # Calculator
 this is a simple Calculator written in Gtk and Vala/Genie
 ### Installation
-This works only for Linux
+This works only for Linux,
 Meson must be installed
 1. clone this repository
 2. change the directionary to this folder